Does 2 Peter 2 Say You Can Lose Your Salvation?

-Balaam the prophet was recruited by the king of Moab to curse the children of Israel (Numbers 22-24).
-But after encountering the Lord three times – one encounter famously involved a talking donkey and an angel – Balaam blessed the children of Israel.
+You may recall that Balaam the prophet was recruited by the king of Moab to curse the children of Israel (Numbers 22-24).
+But after encountering the Lord three times – one encounter famously involved a talking donkey and an angel – Balaam did a volte-face and blessed the children of Israel instead.

-In the end, the Israelites repented and pressed on to Canaan.
-And on the way they killed the false prophet Balaam who had done them so much harm (Num 31:8).
+The Israelites eventually repented and pressed on to Canaan.
+On the way they killed the false prophet Balaam who had done them so much harm (Num 31:8).

 When Peter says, “These false teachers are just like Balaam,” he’s saying they are on the wrong side of God.
 “By perverting the gospel, they are trying to curse what God has blessed.
 And like Balaam, they will come to a bad end.”